 In 1914 and 1915, Brookside Stadium hosted a series of amateur baseball matches that set local and national attendance records.
 The bowl-shaped natural amphitheater and park setting offered an idyllic atmosphere for the games, which regularly reported audiences of between 30,000 and 80,000.
 While probably greatly exaggerated, the 1915 Class A intercity championship contest was estimated to have attracted up to 115,000 Cleveland residents.
 These games would be remembered as the peak of amateur baseball's popularity in Cleveland.
-But what prompted the throngs of Cleveland residents to line the sloping hillside of Brookside Stadium?
+But what prompted the throngs of Cleveland residents to line the sloping hillside of Brookside Stadium in what is now the Cleveland Metroparks Brookside Reservation?
 In part, attendance numbers can be attributed to an aura of public excitement that surrounded the local championship teams; the success of these amateur clubs contrasted with their cellar-dwelling American League counterpart, recently coined the Cleveland Indians.
 The public enthusiasm, however, should also be attributed to the efforts of the Cleveland Amateur Baseball Association (CABA).
 The organization developed one of the most successful and influential amateur systems in the nation.
 CABA helped organize and promote the sport in Cleveland--and amateur baseball's popularity reached unprecedented heights.

 Baseball had been a favorite local pastime in Cleveland since before the turn of the century.
 Amateur games on both private grounds and throughout the park system regularly reported attendance in the thousands; spectators, drawn by both their personal ties to the teams and the option of free entertainment, crowded around the city's numerous official and makeshift baseball diamonds.
 The teams often represented neighborhoods, churches or places of employment, and were financially backed by these local businesses and institutions.
 The sport offered players affordable recreation and, to a select few, the possibility of moving on to the professional leagues.
 While payment of players in upper-level amateur and semi-professional leagues was frowned upon, it was not unusual.
 The backing of successful teams acted as advertising and offered status to local businesses.
 In addition, it was not an uncommon practice to charge spectators a small admission fee for games on private grounds.
 The revenue helped pay both backers and players, or covered the expenses of a visiting team.